Department of Physical Therapy

 Ashley Behlen, received her Bachelor’s of Arts from the University of California, Berkeley in Public Health and Media Studies and her Master’s in Public Administration from California State University, Dominguez Hills.
 She works as the Admissions Coordinator and is an experienced higher education professional with proven success guiding undergraduates and graduates from diverse academic, socioeconomic, and cultural backgrounds.
 She is well-versed using Assist.org, College Source, GradesFirst, PeopleSoft, Cal State Apply, and Physical Therapy Centralized Application Service (PTCAS)/WebAdmit/Liaison International electronic application processing software.
 She enjoys assisting prospective students better understand the DPT application process and utilizing technology to improve the overall admissions experience for students.

-Ashley enjoys traveling off the beaten path with her husband, enjoying the quiet of the country, occassional yoga, and hanging with her cat.
+Ashley enjoys traveling off the beaten path with her husband and son, enjoying the quiet of the country, occassional yoga, and hanging with her cat.